WPI-AIM/ambf/README.md

 is the workspace using

 `source ./devel/setup.bash`

+You can also set the source file in your .bashrc with the following command:

+`echo "source ~/ambf/build/devel/setup.bash" >> ~/.bashrc`

 ### Running the Simulator:
 After successful build, running the simulator is easy.
 Follow the steps below.
 Depending